Causal Duration Analysis with Diff-in-Diff: Estimation and Inference

 \cite{Bertrand2004} propose the block bootstrap (\cite{Efron}) for conducting inference in vanilla diff-in-diff.
 The asymptotic validity of the procedure rests on an assumption that the outcome histories of different individuals are independent.
 However, the outcomes of a given individual may exhibit arbitrary dependence over time.
 We suggest the use of the block bootstrap for inference in the duration settings in this paper.
 Implementation follows the same steps as for standard diff-in-diff with the distinction that the bootstrap samples are used to construct our estimator of the treatment effect rather than the usual diff-in-diff estimator.

-To carry out block bootstrap inference, one independently resamples individuals uniformly with replacement and forms a new sample using the complete series of outcomes and covariates for each individual that is resampled.
-For example, if individual $i$ is sampled in the $b$-the bootstrap iteration, then that bootstrap sample will contain an individual whose outcome history is $Y_{i,1},Y_{2,i},...,Y_{i,t}$.

-Having obtained block bootstrap samples, one may then evaluate bootstrap standard errors as well as pointwise and uniform confidence bands in the usual way.
-In particular, for each bootstrap sample $b=1,...,B$, one computes the estimate $\hat{\tau}_{t}$ using the bootstrap sample in place of the original data, and thus obtains a bootstrap estimate $\hat{\tau}^*_{b,t}$.
+Details are provided in Section B of the supplementary appendix.